Reporting Iran talks: stampedes, dirty shirts and $72 cocktails

 Friendship and close cooperation between Iranian journalists working for state and opposition media became routine.
 Some reporters for state media shared their information with Iranian journalists from the BBC's Persian service and Radio Farda, both of which are banned in Iran by the government.

-Analysts sympathetic to the Iranian government's push for a nuclear deal with the West and diplomacy with Tehran offer themselves for television interviews all day long, while a representative of a pro-Israel lobby group was on site questioning the wisdom of engaging Iran.
+Analysts sympathetic to the Iranian government offer themselves for television interviews all day long, while a representative of a pro-Israel lobby group was on site questioning the wisdom of engaging Iran.
 U.S. television reporters often did live "hits" in the wee hours of the morning.

 Delegates often negotiated well into the night.
 Asked what the atmosphere was like at the negotiating table after an all-night session from Wednesday into Thursday, Iran's Foreign Minister Mohammad Javad Zarif said: "Sleepy".